human-ai-lab/TTSDS-ID-JP/README.md

 **Note:** `yt-dlp` cannot download videos marked as "Members Only" without providing YouTube account cookies from an account that has access to the corresponding channel's membership.

-The following sections detail the code and methodology for each step in this workflow.
+The following sections detail the methodology and provide code references for each step in this workflow.

 1. Download youtube video as a `*.wav` file using yt-dlp (to ensure clean dependency management, it is recommended to create a new Conda environment before installing `yt-dlp`.)
   ```sh